slidevjs/slidev/docs/custom/global-layers.md

 Slidev provides three layers for this usage, create `global-top.vue`, `global-bottom.vue` or `custom-nav-controls.vue` under your project root and it will pick up automatically.

+There are also layers for **each** slide: `layouts/slide-top.vue` and `layouts/slide-bottom.vue`.
+The usage is similar to the global layers, but they are applied to every slide, so there may be more than one instance of them.

 Layers relationship:

 - Global Top (`global-top.vue`)
+- Slide Top (`layouts/slide-top.vue`)
 - Slides
+- Slide Bottom (`layouts/slide-bottom.vue`)
 - Global Bottom (`global-bottom.vue`)
 - NavControls
   - Customized Navigation Controls (`custom-nav-controls.vue`)